The Story (continued)

 As a dazed Laurie runs into the hallway, a white mask materializes next to her in the darkness - a truly frightening moment.
 Wielding a knife, Michael strikes and wounds her on her left arm, sending her headfirst over the stair railing and down the staircase [another Psycho (1960) reference].
 Injured by the fall, Laurie is also trapped inside the locked house while struggling to get away.
 The killer attempts to get through a locked door to attack her - finally using his fist to break down the wooden barrier and unlock it.
 She breaks the side door's window with her bare hand and escapes from the Wallace residence.
 Screaming bloody murder for help, Laurie runs next door for help from neighbors, but finds that she is locked outside and the adults inside are too frightened to let her in.
 As the killer pursues her, she flees across the street for refuge inside the Doyle house where she awakens Tommy to come downstairs and unlock the door: "Tommy, open up, it's me."

 The visceral climax is the relentless stalking of a terrified, but resourceful and vigilant Laurie through the Doyle house.
-She cowers in front of the sofa and begs: "Please stop, please."
+Downstairs, she cowers in front of the sofa and begs: "Please stop, please."
 When Laurie is assaulted by the killer, she strikes him with a long knitting needle in the neck and he falls - she believes she has killed him.
 She picks up - and then drops - his butcher knife to the floor.
 (Meanwhile, Dr. Loomis has discovered the institution's station wagon, and has joined the Sheriff to canvass the neighborhood.)
-Upstairs after Laurie finds the kids unharmed, Tommy asks about the madman's identity.
+Upstairs, after Laurie finds the kids unharmed, Tommy asks about the madman's identity.
 Laurie reassures them and herself:

 Tommy: Was it the boogey man?